 Overwhelmed by debts you have no way of repaying?
 Don't worry, there's hope for you yet.
 You can opt to file for bankruptcy.
 But before you request for a bankruptcy, here's some Bankruptcy Facts you need to know.

 Any individual, even members in a partnership or dealing with investment banking can be declared bankrupt by the Courts whether or not they have a fulltime job.
 There are three ways for an individual to be made bankrupt: voluntarily, involuntarily, or automatically by an Individual Voluntary Agreement..

 If you choose to petition for your bankruptcy yourself, your first step should be to consult legal or financial professionals.
 The can furnish you with more detailed Bankruptcy Information.
 You'll need to complete two forms: the petition itself, and the statement of affairs.
 The former states the reasons for your request that the Courts declare you bankrupt.
 The latter lists your assets and your debts, including information on your creditors.
 You'll need to present your petition within six months of completion, to the High Court in London, or in a county court that deals with bankruptcy proceedings.
+If things get too complicated, you can hire professional accountants to handle your affairs.
+Find reputable firms like Manchester accountants Alexander Bursk.
 If you are filing for bankruptcy in a country that does not speak your native language it's important to get financial translation to help you translate the documents correctly, they are very important and you do not want to make a mistake on them just because of you are not familiar with the language.